 After receiving his BFA in Filmmaking,

-he moved to New York City and currently works between there and Los Angeles as a freelance cinematographer.
-His short films have been screened at festivals such as NOFF, RiverRun Int.
+he moved to New York City and currently works internationally as a freelance cinematographer.
+His work has been screened at festivals such as NOFF, RiverRun Int.
 Film Festival, LA Indie Film Festival, and Crested Butte Film Festival, and his music videos have been programmed on CMT.